LUC-Intro-to-Web-Development/cpst-342-group-web-application-project-brianna-cat-chris-caroline/README.md

 For this deliverable, you will need to modify the readme file and add responses to the questions below. that you are currently reading and address the following items below using a variety of permissible markdown syntax.

 - Provide your name or the team's name
    - Caroline, Cat, Chris, and Brianna
 - Name of the application
    - Chicago Eats
 - Description of application *Describe how someone will use your application
 - Describe the need and purpose of the application
+   - This application gives Chicago-area foodies reviews of restaurants around the area.
+Additionally, this app allows for users to add notes to different restaurants.
+By storing the capability to both find reviews of local restaurants and maintain notes on these restaurants on a single app, this eliminates the need for users to have to search around for reviews in Chicago and the need to have a separate location to store notes about these restaurants.
 - Intended target audience
+   - The target audience for this app would be for Chicago locals who are looking for Chicago restaurants that have other Chicago locals' stamp of approval.
 - Identify the various pages your application will have and describe what users will be able to accomplish
 - Identify three goals of the application
 - Identify tools/software you will use to complete the project.
+   -We will be using Github Codespaces as a collaborative work environment.
+In terms of languages, we will be using JavaScript, Express.js, and SQLite.
+To access these Chicago reviews, we will be using a Rest-based Web API.
+Finally, we will be hosting the app using Heroku.
 * I suggest using an online coding environment that will allow your team to work collaboratively and practice git commands.
 A few are listed below.
    - [CodeSandbox.io](https://codesandbox.io/)
    - [Replit.com](https://replit.com/)